akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 ![persistence-drop-event-serializer.png](./images/persistence-drop-event-serializer.png)

-The serializer is aware of the old event types that need to be skipped (**O**), and can skip deserializing them alltogether by returning a "tombstone" (**T**), which the EventAdapter converts into an empty EventSeq.
+The serializer is aware of the old event types that need to be skipped (**O**), and can skip deserializing them altogether by returning a "tombstone" (**T**), which the EventAdapter converts into an empty EventSeq.
 Other events (**E**) can just be passed through.